Solo Travel in Barbados

 The island has a variety of Barbados accommodation.
 From stunning apartments, boutique hotels, and beachfront resorts and spas, to B&Bs.

-The south and west coasts are the more popular.
-St. Lawrence Gap is one of liveliest areas with clubs, bars and watersports, or choose somewhere quieter such as Holetown with cafes, bars and restaurants beautiful beaches and a boardwalk.
+If you're searching for the best area to stay in Barbados, the south and west coasts are the more popular.
+St. Lawrence Gap is one of the liveliest areas with clubs, bars and watersports, or choose somewhere quieter such as Holetown with cafes, bars and restaurants beautiful beaches and a boardwalk.
 The east coast is a great place to escape and mingle with the locals in the villages and hike along rugged landscapes.

-If you are on a budget and the hotels seem too pricey (especially in high season), you may want to look at Airbnb where you stay in a local’s spare room or rent their whole home for your stay.
-Save $25 off your first Airbnb stay here.
+If you are on a budget and staying in Barbados in the high season seems too pricey, you may want to look at Airbnb Barbados where you stay in a local’s spare room or rent their whole home for your stay.
+Save $25 off your first Airbnb stay

-All of the accommodation below have been recommended by solo female travellers from our Girls about the Globe community and come with a Solo Female Friendly endorsement.
-For all other accommodation, click the link below.
+All of the accommodations below have been recommended by solo female travellers from our Girls about the Globe community and come with a Solo Female Friendly endorsement.
+For all other Barbados accommodations and Barbados hotels, click the link below.

 These beach-front apartments in Saint Peter have everything you need for your Barbados holiday.
 Just a short walk away is Speightstown where you’ll find restaurants, bars and groceries.
 Each apartment comes with an oven, stove, and dishwasher and gorgeous artwork to make you feel at home.
 The owner is really welcoming and friendly, and with the beach on your doorstep you can swim and snorkel to your hearts’ content.
 Choose from an apartment on a split level or a penthouse apartment.